shellygraham/phoseon/wp-content/plugins/canto/readme.txt

 We recommend you to connect to your Canto account using an administrator account.

 == Changelog ==

+= 1.3.0 =
+* 2019-03-06
+* NEW: Gutenberg block compatibility.
+Canto block created to import assets into Gutenberg with native block types based on file type

 = 1.2.1 =
 * 2018-11-07